oOo0oOo/lean-scribe/default_scribe_folder/default_prompts/formalize_statement.md

 Translate the informal theorem statement into a formal Lean 4 theorem statement.
 Use additional definitions and theorems from Mathlib if necessary.
+Do not proof the statement, only formalize it, then use sorry.
 Only write valid Lean 4 code, no comments or explanations.